germansc/cproj/Readme.md

 * **src:** This directory would hold the source code of the project.

 * **test:** This directory would hold test files, including unit and functional tests, which can be run to ensure the program is working as intended.
+The current version contains a project configuration file based on the ceedling unit-tests suite for embedded C projects.

 * **tools:** This directory would hold any build scripts or third-party tools used in the project.